-I wrote this analogy several years ago in one of my bazillions of efforts over the years to get the religious community I was involved with at the time to recognize what was happening in my home and help my family.
+I wrote this analogy several years ago in one of my bazillions of efforts over the years to get my beloved religious community to recognize what was happening in my home and help my family.

 Who Burned the House Down?